jbroerken/mrh_os_files/README.txt

 --------------------
 https://sphinx-rtd-theme.readthedocs.io/en/stable/

 ##
 # Licence
 ##

-This project is licenced under the GNU General Public 2 licence.
+This project is licenced under the ZLib licence.
 Please read the included LICENCE.txt for the exact terms.